wavemotion-dave/StellaDS/README.md

 Version History:
 -----------------------
+V5.6 : 12-Oct-2022 by Dave Bernazzani (wavemotion)
+  * Massive speedup improvement for DPC+ games.
+Most play full speed on the DSi.
+  * Fixed graphical glitches on Space Rocks homebrew.
+  * Other cleanups and optmizations across the board to shine things up.

 V5.5 : 12-Oct-2022 by Dave Bernazzani (wavemotion)
   * Added DPC+ with ARM Thumbulator to provide some preliminary support for ARM-assisted games.
   * Improved execution speed of the emulator and improved the frame blending algorithm.